 What to Look for: Glassware

 I am in a serious glassware kick lately and am picking up any interesting pieces I can find.
-I like to buy glassware in 3's so you have enough to create repetition if you want to, but not so much that you have to store an entire set of 12 wine glasses, for example.
+I like to buy glassware in 3's or 4's so you have enough to create repetition if you want to, but not so much that you have to store an entire set of 12 wine glasses, for example.
+Also, if you accidentally break one, you're not completely stuck with just one solo glass.

 - What kind of shadow would this create when the glass is empty?
 Shadows are one of the best parts of glassware, so think about what kinds of shadows that glass will cast if it were sitting empty on a backdrop.